MarkMikow/100-days-of-code/log.md

 **Today's Progress**:
 1) Learned to create folders on my desktop using the terminal and to move files into the folder via the terminal.
+2) I learned how to add, commit, remote add origin, and push all the "luckyBuddha" files (my "quote machine") onto my GitHub repository via the terminal.
+This is the first time that I have ever done this!

 **Thoughts**